Skip to content

 The Bottom Line

-Australian Aid is already at a historic low.
+Australian Aid is already lean, transparent, and tightly focused on our region.
 There is nothing left to cut—and this is not the moment for retreat.

 National Heads of Churches